Furuneko/otree_admin_chat/README.md

 # oTree Admin Chat

 Add-on that allows an experimenter to chat in real time with the participants of an oTree session.
+Compatibility with oTree Lite is planned to be implemented at the end of March 2021.

 ### How to use it

 The admin chat can be added in three steps:
-* Include the folders _template/otree and admin_chat in the root folder of your oTree project.
+* Include the folders _template/otree and admin_chat in the root folder of your oTree project (where the file settings.py is located).
 * Update your settings.py by including the admin_chat app in the lists of your INSTALLED_APPS and EXTENSION_APPS and by setting ROOT_URLCONF = 'admin_chat.urls'(see example in this repository):